Financial Aid Office

 Regaining Eligibility: Students who lose eligibility may regain it by successfully completing courses at SUNY Cortland with grades sufficient to meet the stated requirements.
 Such courses must be funded without benefit of Title IV aid and under no circumstances will aid be paid retroactively for those courses once eligibility has been re-established.

 Upon completion of these courses, a student should submit a written request to the Financial Aid Office for re-evaluation of eligibility.
-Students who have been absent from SUNY Cortland for a period of not less than 18 months may submit a request for re-evaluation of eligibility upon re-admission to the College.
+Students who have been absent from SUNY Cortland for a period of not less than 18 months may submit a request for re-evaluation of eligibility upon re-admission to the university.
 Such re-evaluation shall be based upon demonstrated correction of the previous academic difficulty and likelihood of future academic success.

 The re-evaluation request must be in writing and addressed to the Financial Aid Office.
 The request will be reviewed by a committee of academic and financial professional staff whose determination is final.
 The committee will report all re-evaluation decisions directly to the student and to the director of financial aid.